 28. University of Montana

-The Elouise Cobell Land and Culture Institute at the University of Montana exists to both benefit University of Montana Native American students and to collaborate with tribal colleges.
-A significant part of this institute is its Round Room, an area that utilizes technology that is also used at NASA and the American Museum of Natural History to immerse people into interactive settings.
-This institute is housed within the Payne Family Native American Center, which provides further support to Native American students, such as a student lounge and study areas.
-Collegexpress states that University of Montana has the joint 17th highest enrollment of Native American students in the US.
+The Elouise Cobell Land and Culture Institute exists to both benefit University of Montana Native American students and to collaborate with tribal colleges.
+A significant part of this institute is its Round Room.
+It’s an area that utilizes technology that is also used at NASA and the American Museum of Natural History to immerse people into interactive settings.
+The institute is housed in the Payne Family Native American Center.
+It provides further support to Native American students, such as a student lounge and study areas.
+Collegexpress states that University of Montana has the 17th highest enrollment of Native American students in the US.
 Winds of Change names it one of the top 200 colleges for Native American students.

 27. Southeastern Oklahoma State University

-Since 1996, Southeastern Oklahoma State University has hosted the Native American Symposium, with the most recent of these taking place in November 2021.
+Since 1996, Southeastern Oklahoma State University has hosted the Native American Symposium.
+The most recent one took place in November 2021.
 These symposiums are dedicated to promoting Native American cultural advocacy.
 The college also provides support to Native American students.
 For instance, it is one of three colleges to run the College Freshman Year Initiative specifically for members of the Choctaw Nation.
 Collegexpress states that Southeastern Oklahoma State University has the 14th highest enrollment of Native American students in the US.
 Winds of Change names it one of the top 200 colleges for Native Americans.

 26. Montana State University

 In October 2021, Montana State University celebrated the grand opening of the American Indian Hall.
-This 31,000-square-foot building now acts as a home for the college’s growing Native American student population and as a bridge between indigenous culture and all other campus cultures.
-The college has also already established a number of education and outreach projects for indigenous people, including efforts to address the impact of drugs, asthma, and pollution upon indigenous communities.
+This 31,000-square-foot building now acts as a home for the college’s growing Native American student population.
+It is also a bridge between indigenous culture and all other campus cultures.
+The college has also already established a number of education and outreach projects for indigenous people.
+These include efforts to address the impact of drugs, asthma, and pollution on indigenous communities.
 ISEP praises Montana State University’s Native American Studies program and its communication efforts with indigenous communities.
 Winds of Change names it one of the top 200 colleges for Native American students.

 25. Cornell University